jonathanlurie/ControlCombo/README.md

 ```
 Here, the actioned is triggered when the 2nd button (2) from the 3rd row (C) is released (R).

-<color="#FF0000">Important note : it looks like whitespace, but TABS are actually used for splitting arguments!</color>
+_Important note : it looks like whitespace, but TABS are actually used for splitting arguments!_

 The pluggin system and its syntax will be more described in the next part.